Rock of Love with Bret Michaels season 1: Superfan Challenge

 Bret's "super fans" interview and interact with the remaining five contestants.
 The three women ask pointed and prying questions to get truthful answers.
 The super fans praise Heather and Jes but give Brandi M, Sam and Lacey a rough time.
 Sam is now depressed and questions if she should even stay in the game.

 After the interviews, the super fans decide that Heather should go on the date with Bret, and while they are on their date, the super fans spend time with Jes, Brandi M, Sam and Lacey.
 On the date, Heather gets her first tattoo, which is the word "Bret" on the back of her neck.

 During the time at the house, the super fans join the girls for drinks and conversation.
 The super fans and Jes (with "help" from Brandi M. and Lacey) convince Sam not to leave the house, and she agrees.
 Lacey admits in a voiceover that she is just going along to talk to Sam to look good.
-The super fans challenge Lacey and say that she has not shown anything real yet, and Lacey turns on the waterworks, suggesting that no one knows how sensitive she truly is.
+The superfans challenge Lacey and say that she has not shown anything real yet, and Lacey turns on the waterworks, suggesting that no one knows how sensitive she truly is.
 Later in another voiceover, she insinuates she was being disingenuous again.

 After returning from his date with Heather, Bret meets with the super fans again and they tell him that Jes is special and that Lacey is not for him.
 Bret states that all the other girls in the house think Lacey is crazy, so why not his super fans?

 At the elimination, Heather gets the first pass, followed by Jes, then Brandi M., leaving only Lacey and Sam.
 Bret calls Lacey down and gives her the last pass and then tells Sam that her tour has ended.
 Sam promises to remain friends and Bret tells her that he hoped she would say they would remain more.
-After sharing a long passionate kiss, Sam leaves the house and says that if Bret has to make her go home that was the way to do it.
+After sharing a long passionate kiss, Sam leaves the house and says that if Bret has to make her go home, that was the way to do it.